-- 3.1 The Coach House garage has been assessed as having a medium probability of bat interest (see 7.2.4.2).
+- 3.1 The barn has been assessed as having a medium probability of bat interest (see 7.2.4.2).
 This has been determined by the absence of signs of bat activity and usage on site but the presence of some features likely to support a number of roosting bats in both hibernacula and summer roosts (see section 2.8).
+These features include:

+- Red pan tile roof covering with gaps and sheltered areas.

+- Gaps under ridge tiles.

+- Gaps in the stonework.

+- Gaps beneath coping stones.

+- Ivy.

-These features include: - Red pan tile roof covering with gaps and sheltered areas. - Habitat composition. - Gaps beneath eaves. - 3.2 It is not possible to predict the full pre-, mid-development and long term impacts on bat populations based on a single daytime survey conducted in February.
-In order to prevent any potential impacts occurring to bats present it is recommended a further dusk (emergent) and/or dawn (swarming) survey be completed in spring/summer 2008.
+- 3.2 It is not possible to predict the full pre-, mid-development and long term impacts on bat populations based on a single daytime survey conducted in February.
+In order to prevent any potential impacts occurring to bats present, it is recommended a further dusk (emergent) and/or dawn (swarming) survey is completed in spring/summer (May to August).
 This will provide further information on bats at the site.